JeffreyKwakuOsafo/AWS3TierArch/README.md

-# AWS3TierArch

-##################🏗️ AWS Three-Tier Web Architecture Project Overview################
+🏗️ Project Overview

-This project is a hands-on walkthrough of deploying a three-tier web architecture on AWS.
+This project provides a hands-on walkthrough of deploying a three-tier web architecture on AWS.
-You’ll manually build and configure each component required to run a secure, highly available, and scalable application.

-🔑 Learning Objectives

-By completing this project, you will learn how to:

-Design and deploy networking – VPC, subnets, routing tables, and internet/NAT gateways.

-Implement security – configure security groups, NACLs, and IAM roles.

-Set up the application tier – launch EC2 instances and configure a load balancer.

-Provision the database tier – deploy and secure a managed database service (e.g., Amazon RDS).

-Test availability & scalability – confirm the architecture supports growth and resilience.

-🧰 Prerequisites
+📋 Prerequisites

+Before starting, ensure you have:

 An active AWS account

-IAM user with sufficient permissions
+IAM user with sufficient permissions (VPC, EC2, RDS, IAM, ELB)

 Basic knowledge of networking, Linux, and AWS services

-📝 Workshop Steps
+AWS CLI and/or access to the AWS Management Console

-Networking Layer
+🌐 Networking

+You will create and configure:

-Create a VPC
+VPC

-Add public and private subnets
+Public and private subnets

+Routing tables

-Configure internet and NAT gateways
+Internet and NAT gateways

+🔒 Security

+You will implement:

-Security Layer
+Security Groups

-Set up security groups for web, app, and database tiers

-Apply NACLs for subnet-level protection
+Network ACLs (NACLs)

-Assign IAM roles for EC2 and database access
+IAM roles for access management

-Application Layer
+⚙️ Application Tier

+You will set up:

-Launch EC2 instances in the private subnets
+EC2 instances in private subnets

-Configure an Application Load Balancer (ALB)
+An Application Load Balancer (ALB)

-Deploy a sample web application
+A sample web application

-Database Layer
+🗄️ Database Tier

+You will deploy:

-Launch an RDS instance in private subnets
+An Amazon RDS instance

-Configure parameter groups, backups, and multi-AZ
+Backups and multi-AZ configuration

-Validation

-Access the application through the ALB DNS